oVirt/ovirt-site/source/blog/2018-01-16-ovirt-report-using-grafana.html.md

 **Graph panel example:**

-To add a `Graph` type panel, on the left side you have the [Row controls menu](http://docs.grafana.org/guides/getting_started/#dashboards-panels-rows-the-building-blocks-of-grafana).
-Go to the `+ Add Panel`, and pick `Graph`.

 First create the variable required for building the different widgets:

 The query uses the [Variables](http://docs.grafana.org/reference/templating/) feature, to enable input controls.